PortfolioAI macro report · July 3, 2026

 Horizon risk map

-Risk bands synthesize labor, output, credit, liquidity, search and prediction-market signals.
+Risk bands synthesize labor, output, credit, liquidity, public attention and prediction-market pricing.

 Labor stress versus recession probability